EzryStIago/training/docs/guides/classes.md

 To access any OARC services from off-campus, you need a VPN.
 This is for Rutgers security reasons, and is a campus-wide service administered outside our office.
 Please direct any questions to [OIT helpdesk](https://oit.rutgers.edu/help).
 For your convenience, here is a brief collection of links and directions:

-- you can download VPN client at the [Rutgers software page](https://software.rutgers.edu/product/3085), from the "Download" tab. **Please DO NOT USE** [web-based VPN access](https://ssl-vpn.rutgers.edu/), as it interferes with the OpenOnDemand application (see Known Issues below)
+- you can download VPN client at the [Rutgers software page](https://software.rutgers.edu/product/3085), from the "Download" tab. **Please DO NOT USE** [web-based VPN access](https://ssl-vpn.rutgers.edu/), as it interferes with the OpenOnDemand application (see Known Issues below).
+This is how the web-based VPN access looks like - [Screenshot](../assets/web_ssl.png)
 - instructions to install VPN client on a Mac from [School of Arts and Sciences](https://sasit.rutgers.edu/documentation-help/accessing-sas-servers/304-configuring-the-vpn-client-for-mac)
 - if you have a newer Windows laptop, you need 64bit version, and not 32bit version

 # Known issues

-- `this page does not exist` - this means you connected from off campus and you are not connected through VPN.
+- `this page can't be reached` ([screenshot](../assets/site_cant_be_reached.png))- this means you connected from off campus and you are not connected through VPN.
 If you can't see [this page](https://ask.oarc.rutgers.edu/question/157/i-cant-connect-to-ondemand), you are not on campus and not connected through VPN.
 Please download the VPN client.
 - `failed to connect to VNC server` - one of two things is possible:
   * you connected through web-based VPN, which doesn't work well with ondemand.
-You will recognize this problem by looking at the URL and it starts with `https://ssl-vpn.rutgers.edu/pun/sys/dashboard`and your screenshot [looks like this](cant_connect_to_vnc_server.png)
+You will recognize this problem by looking at the URL and it starts with `https://ssl-vpn.rutgers.edu/pun/sys/dashboard`and your screenshot [looks like this](../assets/cant_connect_to_vnc_server.png)
   * you are using Safari as your browser.
 Please try Firefox instead.

 # Debugging questions